edgelesssys/contrast/dev-docs/e2e/bare-metal-runner.md

 kubectl version
 ```

-Generate a Kubernetes configuration in the Scaleway portal, using a dedicated API key for this machine.
+Download the kubeconfig for the cluster as described under [Developer access](#developer-access),
-Save the generated config to `/home/github/.kube/config`.
+and save it to `/home/github/.kube/config`.

 ## Kubernetes resources